jueyang/sublime-setup/README.md

 ![](http://cl.ly/1p1h1x1b160A/Screen%20Shot%202016-02-24%20at%201.38.13%20PM.png)

 This opens another setting file named `SublimeLinter.sublime-settings`.
-Copy [the example]() in the gist to start.
+Copy [the example](https://github.com/jueyang/sublime-setup/blob/master/SublimeLinter.sublime-settings) to start.

+### Done!

+After you are done with the steps, consult [appendix3](https://github.com/jueyang/sublime-setup/blob/master/appendix0.md) to see how everything works.